mueslimak3r/image-border-color-extraction/README.md

-# image border color extraction
+# Image border color extraction
-Find the hex color value of the average color around an images border
+Find the hex color value of the average color around an image's border

 Gets the pixels from the outer 5% of an image, discards outlier values, and returns the average color in hex (as a string)

-# usage
+# Usage
-python image-decoder.py -i path/to/image.jpg
+`python image-decoder.py -i path/to/image.jpg`

+* `-i` input image
+* `-q` quiet mode
+* `-p OFF` disables the gui preview of the result

+# Implementation
+* Downscale the source image to have a width of 200px, keeping the aspect ratio.
+We don't need to keep the original (large) resolution.
+* Choose a percentage of the image's border on each axis to use for the color calculation (I use 5%), and put the coordinates of these pixels into a list.
+* Split the scaled image to individual `R, G, B` color channels and store those in a list.
+* Populate 3 more lists of just the color values for the perimeter pixels of those channels (`0-255`).
+* Use `numpy` to remove statistically significant outliers from each of the lists made in the previous step.
+* Calculate the average value for each channel from the result of the previous step.
+* Merge the averages of each channel (an `RGB(1, 2, 3)` value) into hex (`#123456`) and return it.
+* Optionally display the input image overlaid over the calculated background color using a GUI with `PIL.Image.show()`.